retardH/retardH/README.md

-hello! im here trying to learn programming and web development. im still a newbie but willing to learn anything from courses and seniors' advices.
+hello!
+I'm trying to learn programming and web development.
+I'm still a newbie but willing to learn anything from courses and seniors' advices.